-Genomics plc works with your healthcare provider to give you the information you need to create a healthy future.
+Genomics plc is working to give you the information you need to create a healthy future.

 We calculate your risk for common and chronic health conditions – including cancers, cardiovascular disease, autoimmune disorders, and diabetes – by combining your genetic information with other important risk factors specific to you.
 From this, we generate actionable insights targeted to your individual risk profile, based on clinical guidelines and the latest science.
 Armed with this information, your healthcare provider can work with you to help you keep healthy.

 How does Genomics plc work out my personalised risk for a health condition?

 Our tools are based on a scientific measurement of your genetic information called a Polygenic Risk Score (PRS), which is then integrated with non-genetic information.
 A PRS provides a summary of your genetic predisposition to a particular health condition.

 DNA can be thought of as a string containing billions of letters.
 Whilst over 99% of the sequence is shared by all human beings, there are also millions of points where two alternative letters are each commonly seen in the population.
 We have identified tens of thousands of these genetic locations where one letter is associated with a different level of risk for a health condition than the other letter.
 Our test reads the letters at each of these locations, and combines the risk information across all of these positions.
 For every health condition, there is a different set of locations that matter, and a different PRS, which we combine with risk factors relevant to that particular condition, such as your biological sex or BMI score.
 The result is a personalised risk for a specific health condition.

 How do I get a Genomics plc test?

 Genomics plc’s services are designed to be offered through doctors, clinical networks, hospitals or other health providers or systems.